Blog

 An LMS is particularly suitable for organizations that...

-• Personnel developers and administrators can specifically set up individual learning paths through various e-learnings that qualify employees at various levels as required, at short notice, or even over long periods of time.
+1. that has developers and administrators who want to specifically set up individual learning paths through various e-learnings that qualify employees at various levels as required, at short notice, or even over long periods of time.

 What are the benefits of an LMS?